-The Veteran Engagement Liaison is available to assist active duty service members, veterans, their dependents, and International Students in applying for and processing VA and DOD Education Benefits and SEVIS-related documentation and updates.
-Students who intend to utilize these education benefits are encouraged to contact Veteran Liaison.
+A Veteran Services Coordinator is available to assist active duty service members, veterans, and their dependents in the application and processing of VA and DOD Education Benefits.
+Students who intend to utilize these education benefits are encouraged to contact the Veteran Services Coordinator at 973-300-2109.
 Students intending to use the New Jersey National Guard Tuition Waiver Program must also contact the Financial Aid Office at 973-300-2225/2227.